Ecology: Metapopulations and migration

 The concept of metapopulations was defined in 1969 as "a population of populations which go extinct locally and recolonize".
 Metapopulation ecology is another statistical approach that is often used in conservation research.
 Metapopulation models simplify the landscape into patches of varying levels of quality, and metapopulations are linked by the migratory behaviours of organisms.
 Animal migration is set apart from other kinds of movement because it involves the seasonal departure and return of individuals from a habitat.
 Migration is also a population-level phenomenon, as with the migration routes followed by plants as they occupied northern post-glacial environments.
 Plant ecologists use pollen records that accumulate and stratify in wetlands to reconstruct the timing of plant migration and dispersal relative to historic and contemporary climates.
 These migration routes involved an expansion of the range as plant populations expanded from one area to another.
 There is a larger taxonomy of movement, such as commuting, foraging, territorial behavior, stasis, and ranging.
 Dispersal is usually distinguished from migration because it involves the one-way permanent movement of individuals from their birth population into another population.

 Community ecology

-Interspecific interactions such as predation are a key aspect of community ecology.

 Community ecology examines how interactions among species and their environment affect the abundance, distribution and diversity of species within communities.